Hameed-Ur-Rehman25/routivise/README.md

 # 🧠 AI-Powered Customised Daily Routines App - Routivise

-A cross-platform mobile app built with Flutter (or FlutterFlow), designed to optimize daily productivity, fitness, and self-care routines using personalized AI-generated schedules.
-Powered by GPT-4, Firebase, and Stripe/RevenueCat, this app adapts to user behavior and preferences in real-time.
+A cross-platform mobile app built with Flutter, designed to optimize daily productivity, fitness, and self-care routines using personalized AI-generated schedules.
+Powered by GPT-4, Firebase, and Stripe, this app adapts to user behavior and preferences in real-time.

 ## 🚀 Features